Sunday 21st February 2021

 and the life of the world to come.

-Loving Father, we give thanks that you have called us, you have called us to know you, to love you and to serve you, Lord make us worthy of our calling.
-We offer you all that we are, all we possess and pray that we, your church may be drawn ever towards you.
+Lord our God, as we are baptized in your name, protect us from all that is evil and deliver us from temptation and may we use this Lent as a time of reflection, dedication, renewal and preparation.
+We remember before God those who have lost their faith and those who no longer pray themselves.
+Lord may your church stand against evil and actively seek for good.
 Guide and inspire our Archbishops, Bishops, Archdeacons, our clergy, readers and all who proclaim your gospel, that there may be a deepening of love and commitment in all Christian people the world over.
-We pray for your church here in this Parish as we journey through these difficult times, that we may travel the road as caring companions in hope and joy with your love in our hearts.
+We pray for your church here in this Parish as we journey through this season of Lent, that we may travel the road as caring companions in hope and joy with your love in our hearts.
 Lord in your mercy

-Lord make us aware that you are ever calling us to new ventures and new visions, you call us to extend ourselves as we serve you.
+We give thanks for all who have set us an example of godly living, people of discipline, dedication, generosity and Love.
 We give thanks for those who have brought us to know you and pray for all the faithful within our communities.
-May all the families on earth be blessed with mutual love and a caring consideration for one another, we pray that arguments and misunderstandings be properly resolved and help us all to be more aware and more considerate of the needs of others.
+May all the families on earth be blessed with mutual love and a caring consideration for one another, that arguments and misunderstandings be properly resolved and help us all to be more aware and more considerate of the needs of others.
 Lord; May our homes be centres of love, acceptance and welcome; bless our families and our friends, our homes and our communities, that they may be places of joy, peace, hope and Love Lord in your mercy..

 We pray for all who are in sorrow, pain or distress at this time, May those for whom days and nights creep past in pain or sorrow be given comfort and hope, may the frightened find reassurance and the anxious peace of mind.
 Lord may they have an awareness of your constant presence; and the courage to place their hand in yours.
-We bring before God those who we know who are ill, giving thanks for those who treat or nurse them; we pray for their loved ones who hold them in their hearts. we remember in our prayers today….
+We bring before God those who we know who are ill, giving thanks for those who treat or nurse them; we pray for their loved ones who hold them in their hearts. we remember in our prayers today those who we know who are ill and need our prayers at this time especially for Kathy, Jeremy and Jill.
 Father surround all who are ill or suffering today with your healing Love.
 Lord in your mercy…

 Lord God, welcome into your kingdom those whose days on Earth have ended, and as we miss their physical presence, we thank you for the gift of their lives and the love we shared.
-We bring before God those who we know and love who we see no longer ….
-May they find the fullness of your eternity, be flooded with the light of your love and experience the blessing of your peace.
+We bring before God those who we know and love who we see no longer remembering especially Judy, Greta, Joan and Alan – we also remember before God those whose anniversary of their passing falls at this time - May they find the fullness of your eternity, be flooded with the light of your love and experience the blessing of your peace.
 Lord in your mercy. ..

-Finally, We pray for selves, bringing our cares, worries, our angers and our joys at this time … Lord may we feel your presence near us and be guided by your holy Spirit within us as we live and work to your praise and glory… Merciful father… accept
+And finally we offer before God ourselves, bringing our cares, our worries, our angers and our joys at this time. – Lord may we feel your presence near us and be guided by your Holy Spirit within us as we live and work to your praise and glory

 our Saviour Jesus Christ.
 Amen.